battleaxedotco/tool-docs/docs/freebies/hylian.md

 ## [KBar](https://aescripts.com/kbar/) setup
-Screen real-estate is precious inside of Ae, so why not skip the panel and run Hylian from Kbar.
+Screen real-estate is precious inside of Ae, so why not skip the panel and run Hylian from KBar.

-If you don't know about [Kbar](https://aescripts.com/kbar/), your productivity has been taking a major hit without even knowing it.
+If you don't know about [KBar](https://aescripts.com/kbar/), your productivity has been taking a major hit without even knowing it.
 Buy it, use it, thank me later.

 <Screenshot
-    url="/freebies/Hylian-Kbar.jpg"
+    url="/freebies/Hylian-KBar.jpg"
-    alt="Hylian Kbar"
+    alt="Hylian KBar"
     width="450px"
     center />

 ### Step-by-step
-- Right click the Kbar panel to open Settings
+- Right click the KBar panel to open Settings
 - Click **Add Button**
 - Select **Run JSX/JSXBIN File**
 - Navigate to the Hylian.jsx file (probably in the `After Effects\Scripts\ScriptUI Panels` folder)